Robert A. Harley

 University of California, Berkeley, CA 94720-1710 USA

-Robert Harley is a Professor and Chair of the Department of Civil and
+Robert Harley is a Professor in the Department of Civil and

 Environmental Engineering at the University of California, Berkeley,